docQodly/docs/docs/studio/localization.md

 | Key                       | A unique reference identifier linking a literal to its translations.  |
 | UserLanguage	            | A built-in shared source containing the currently selected locale and the list of supported locales. |

-## Localization Feature Behavior

-Localization within Qodly operates according to a layered priority model to determine which language is displayed to the end user.
-The priority order is as follows:

-1. User-selected language via the runtime language selector.
-2. Session-stored language (persisted from a previous visit).
-3. Browser language detection, if supported by the application.
-4. Primary locale fallback, if no other condition applies.

-If a literal does not have a translation for the active locale, the system will default to displaying the literal in the primary language or the original text if no primary translation exists.

 ## Managing Localization